Chatham Artillery: Operation Iraqi Freedom

 As part of Operation Iraqi Freedom, the 1–118th FA took over responsibility for a part of 3rd Brigade, 1st Armored Division's area of operations previously patrolled by 1st Squadron, 11th Armored Cavalry Regiment in Taji, Iraq.

-In October 2004, the 48th Infantry Brigade was notified that it would be mobilized into federal service in support of the Global War on Terrorism.
+In October 2004, the 48th Infantry Brigade was notified that it would be mobilized into federal service.
+It was destined to fight in the Iraq War.
 Elements of the brigade began mobilizing in December 2004 at Fort Stewart, Georgia, with the remainder of the brigade entering federal service in early January 2005.
 The brigade completed five months of training, including a rotation at the National Training Center, Fort Irwin, California and was validated as combat-ready.

 In May 2005, the unit began deploying to Iraq as part of Operation Iraqi Freedom III (the third major U.S. military rotation of forces into the area of operations) and experienced some of the fiercest combat actions in the campaign.
-The brigade was assigned to Multi-National Division – Baghdad (MND-B) under the control of the 3rd Infantry Division and was responsible for a sector of southwest Baghdad, nicknamed the Triangle of Death.
+The brigade was assigned to Multi-National Division - Baghdad under the control of the 3rd Infantry Division and was responsible for a sector of southwest Baghdad, nicknamed the "Triangle of Death."
 It replaced the 2nd Brigade, 10th Mountain Division.
 The brigade was headquartered at Camp Stryker, part of the Victory Base Complex (VBC).
 Elements of the 48th Brigade occupied and maintained forward operating bases (FOBs) in Mahmudiyah, Lutifiyah, Latifiyah, and Yusifiyah; and established a new joint United States/Iraqi Army permanent patrol base, designated PB Lion's Den, located to the west of the Radwaniyah Palace Complex.

 (ITO) security mission from the 56th Brigade Combat Team.
 The 2nd Brigade, 101st Airborne Division replaced 48th Brigade units in Baghdad.
 The brigade's headquarters relocated to Camp Adder (also known as Ali Air Base or Tallil Air Base) in the vicinity of Nasiriyah, Iraq, and the brigade had elements stationed as far south as Kuwait to as far north as Mosul, and as far west as the Syrian border.

 On April 20, 2006, at Ft.
 Stewart, more than 4,000 members of the brigade began to return home after a year of combat operations in Iraq.
 The April 20 arrival marked the first of nearly a dozen flights over the subsequent weeks that brought the soldiers back to Georgia.